harsharajkumar/Object-detection/README.md

 # Object-detection

 This code implements a Faster R-CNN model for object detection on the Aquarium dataset.
+I learn object detection using Fasterrcnn in this manner

-Here's a breakdown of the code and explanations for each section:
+Here's a breakdown of the code and explanations for each section,